Mirage (Marvel Comics)

 Mirage is the name of two fictional villains appearing in American comic books published by Marvel Comics.

 Publication history

 Mirage first appeared in The Amazing Spider-Man #156 and was created by Len Wein and Ross Andru.

 Fictional character biography

 Desmond Charne

-Desmond Charne was a former holography technician who wanted to be a supervillain.
-To that end, he used holograph technology which could make him invisible or create 3-D illusions.
+Desmond Charne is a former holography technician who wanted to be a supervillain.
+To that end, he uses holographic technology which could make him invisible or create 3-D illusions.
 He also became the leader of his own criminal gang at some point.